wp-plugins/events-made-easy/readme.txt

 * Feature: implement a second extra charge option for payment providers (so you can use a percentage and a fixed amount together)
 * Feature: add Mollie payment gateway
 * Feature: add event placeholder #_MYLOCATIONATT{xx} (see doc)
 * Feature: per payment gateway, you can now customize the button label and the text above/below the button.
-You can use #_PROVIDER, #_EXTRACHARGE and #_CURRENCY as placeholders
+You can use #_EXTRACHARGE and #_CURRENCY as placeholders, multilanguage ready too.
+Also, the button can be an image if wanted.
 * Bugfix: the setting "Default location list format footer" was overwriting the format header, not footer
 * Bugfix: small template fix when listing the bookings per person
 * Removed old Google Checkout